sambacha/Caterpillar/README.md

 Currently there is a node app and a react app communicating through a graph-ql api.
 These will be squashed into one app running in the browser with extensions.

 Current development is in ipbm folder.

+**IPBM** is forked from [Caterpillar](https://github.com/orlenyslp/Caterpillar)

+The api is being changed from REST to graphql with subscriptions, the client is now written in reactjs.